Pi Herculis

-Pi Herculis (π Her, π Herculis) is a third-magnitude star in the constellation Hercules.
+Pi Herculis, Latinized from π Herculis, formally named Nüchuang, is a third-magnitude star in the constellation Hercules.
 As one of the four stars in the Keystone asterism, specifically representing the northeastern corner, it is one of the constellation's more easily recognized.
 It has an apparent visual magnitude of +3.2, which is visible to the naked eye and makes it one of its brighter members.
 The Gaia spacecraft mission estimated its distance at roughly 112 parsecs from Earth, or about 367 light years away.
 The overall reduction in the star's visual magnitude due to extinction from the intervening cosmic dust is 0.11.

+Nomenclature

+Pi Herculis (Latinized from π Herculis, abbreviated π Her) is the star's Bayer designation.
+In Chinese astronomy, this star is part of the asterism Nǚ Chuáng (Woman's Bed, 女床).
+The IAU Working Group on Star Names adopted the name Nüchuang for this star on 14 May 2026.

 Properties

 Pi Herculis is a bright giant star with a stellar classification of K3 II.
 P.C.
 Keenan and R. E. Pitts (1980) graded it as a spectral type K3 IIab and it is sometimes listed with this alternate classification.
 The star is enormous compared to the Sun, having a mass that is 4.5 times solar and a radius approximately 60 times depending on which wavelength the star's angular diameter is measured at.
 Due to limb darkening, all giant and supergiant stars present unique challenges when measuring their photosphere.
 This orange-hued giant shines with 1,330 times the luminosity of the Sun.
 It is a low-amplitude photometric variable star showing a typical change of roughly 0.0054 in magnitude over a 24-hour period.